 About me

-Han Gunji‘s illustration on radical health, justice and healing using the cute metaphor of mutually beneficial plants
+Han Gunji‘s illustration on radical health, justice and healing using the cute metaphor of mutually beneficial plants.
+These ideas really sum up my practice which feels rooted in community building, collective healing and mutal aid, prioritising care and joy!